 Some unions have also spoken out, with the Unite union claiming it creates a division between a "deserving" and an "undeserving poor" - a division that it does not recognise.

 When will all this happen?

-It starts on a very limited basis on 29 April with new claimants, who are single, who live in a small number of postcode areas in Ashton-under-Lyne in Tameside, Greater Manchester.
+It started on a very limited basis on 29 April with new claimants, who are single, who live in a small number of postcode areas in Ashton-under-Lyne in Tameside, Greater Manchester.

-Trials in three more areas - Oldham, Wigan and Warrington - were due to start at the same time, but have now been delayed until July.
+Trials in three more areas - Oldham, Wigan and Warrington - were due to start at the same time, but were delayed.

-From October, more claimants will move on to universal credit as and when they have a significant change of circumstances, such as starting a new job or when a child is born.
+More claimants will later move on to universal credit as and when they have a significant change of circumstances, such as starting a new job or when a child is born.

-Then from April 2014 until October 2017, the rest of those affected in England, Scotland and Wales will be moved on to universal credit in stages.
+Then by the end of 2017, the rest of those affected in England, Scotland and Wales will be moved on to universal credit in stages.